 No, it's the Sculpting toolset only.
 However, you can use various shaders for different parts.

 Yes, just go to Edit -> Set Print Area.

-3DCoatPrint's main goal is to make you able to create 3d assets that will fit your printer's area and will avoid any potential problems that may occur during the printing process.
-You might need to load the exported from 3DCoatPrint object to your 3d printer's software.
+3DCoatPrint's main goal is to enable you to create 3D assets that will fit your printer's area and to ensure you avoid any potential problems that may occur throughout the printing process.
+You might need to load the object exported from 3DCoatPrint to your native 3D printer's software.

-Most even inexpensive modern laptops with 4+ Gigs of RAM should be enough for most of the tasks because there is no need for super crazy high-res detailing for to-be-printed assets. lease also check our recommendations here.
+In most cases modern laptops with at least 4 Gigs of RAM should be enough to accomplish the majority of the tasks because there is no need for super crazy high-res detailing for the to-be-printed assets.
+Please, also check our recommendations here.